m1ckeyyy/advance/README.md

 This project was built with [Next.js](https://nextjs.org/).

+# **The Advance Nieruchomości App**
-**The Advance Nieruchomości App** is a platform for a real estate brokerage company.
+The Advance Nieruchomości App is a platform for a real estate brokerage company.

 With a focus on empowering agents and streamlining operations this app brings features like: